skip to content

 If you earn $5000 a month, you'll pay a whopping $400 in transaction fees on the free plan.
 Had you upgraded to the premium plan, you'd still only pay $30 a month, saving you $370.

-Bottom line: A free plan with transaction fees is suitable for beginners, but a flat rate plan is better as your business grows.
+Bottom line: A free or low-cost plan with transaction fees is suitable for beginners, but a flat rate plan is better as your business grows.

-We offer both options here at Podia, and we intentionally designed our plans to remove barriers to entry when you're new but not penalize you as you grow.
-We've got your back at every stage of the creator journey, so grab your free account today to start building an online business you love.
+Here at Podia, we intentionally designed our plans to remove barriers to entry when you're new but not penalize you as you grow.
+We've got your back at every stage of the creator journey, so grab your free 30-day trial today to start building an online business you love.